Viv Newton: Storylines

-Viv meets Steven and Brian 'Dodge' Forbes (Kelly Dingwall) while they are in the city.
+Viv meets Steven Matheson and Brian 'Dodge' Forbes (Kelly Dingwall) while they are in the city.
 Viv reveals she is running from her abusive father John (John Gregg), who is a reverend and Steven and Dodge take her back to Summer Bay.
 Lance Smart (Peter Vroom) and his mother, Colleen (Lyn Collingwood) agree to cover for Viv and lie that she is a relative staying with them.

 The truth is revealed and John turns up looking for Viv and charms everybody.
-John manipulates Viv by using her younger sister, Tammy (Katy Edwards) in order to guilt trip her into returning home and she does.
+John manipulates Viv by using her younger sister, Tammy in order to guilt trip her into returning home and she does.
 Once home, John locks Viv in a cupboard under the stairs.
 Tammy rescues her and phones Steven.
 Steven and Bobby Simpson (Nicolle Dickson) arrive to rescue Viv and Tammy and lock John in the cupboard as a taste of his own medicine and flee back to the bay.
 Bobby asks her father Donald Fisher (Norman Coburn) to let Viv and Tammy stay.
 Once Donald learns of John's true nature, he contacts Howard West (Richard Rowe), a representative of the Department of Child Services who offers Viv and Tammy the choice of going into a children's home or remaining with John under a supervision order.
 Tammy reluctantly agrees to return home while Viv remains with Donald and Bobby.

 Viv finds herself the target of school bully Vicki Baxter (Nana Coburn) due to Donald being her headmaster as well as guardian.
 She then finds an ally in the newly arrived Emma Jackson (Dannii Minogue) who leads her into trouble and encourages her to rebel.
 While wagging school one afternoon, Viv and Emma hitch a ride with two unknown men who attempt to rape them but are quickly saved by Steven and Alf Stewart (Ray Meagher).
 Viv and Steven begin dating but Viv is afraid Steven wants to go further.
 Vicki tries to drive a wedge between the two but is unsuccessful.

 Viv soon discovers that Tammy has fled their father and is on her way to Summer Bay and spends several days looking for her.
 Tammy is found and the sisters are reunited.
 Helen Wakefield (Shayne Foote), a social worker is able to locate Viv and Tammy's mother, Angela (Annie Byron) and brings her to meet her estranged daughters.
 Viv and Tammy are shocked as John had told them Angela had died.
 Angela explains that she left when Tammy was a baby and has been working on a lavender farm in Queensland.
 After a nervous reunion, the Newtons prepare to leave the bay and Viv and Steven agree to keep in contact.
 Viv later writes Steven a letter breaking off their relationship.